MustansirM/Parallel-Computing/README.md

   - Plots and data
   - Screen shots/ Video recording of the demo

-## Take Home Assignements
+## Take Home Exercises
-5 Take Home Assigments were given, to be done individually.
+5 Take Home Exercises were given, to be completed individually by each student.
 Any 4 out of 5 could be completed for full credit.

-A .c file for the implementation and an associated make file have been created for each individual problem.
+A .c file for the implementation and an associated make file have been included for each exercise.
-The problem statement have been included as a comment at the beginning of each .c file
+The problem statement has been included as a comment at the beginning of each .c file